-While lifting maximal loads will help you with the muscle fibre part of this equation you’ll do it over a relatively longer time period than you would with an explosive lift.
-You’ve probably experience this as you were grinding against your last deadlift or squat max.
+While lifting maximal loads will help you with the muscle fiber part of this equation you’ll do it over a relatively longer time period than you would with an explosive lift.
+You’ve probably experienced this as you were grinding against your last deadlift or squat max.

 So, explosive lifting can help with this “as quick as possible” part.

 So how can you incorporate this into your training?